forcedotcom/SalesforceMobileSDK-iOS/UPGRADE.md

 - Logout and login host change notifications have moved into delegate methods.
 Your AppDelegate should implement the `SFAuthenticationManagerDelegate` and `SFUserAccountManagerDelegate` delegates, specifically:
     - `[SFAuthenticationManagerDelegate authManagerDidLogout:]` for user logout.
-    - `[SFUserAccountManagerDelegate userAccountManager:didSwitchFromUser:toUser:]` for login host changes, which effectively change users now.
+    - `[SFUserAccountManagerDelegate userAccountManager:didSwitchFromUser:toUser:]` for login host changes, which effectively changes users now.

 ### Native 2.1 to 2.2 upgrade